rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 * "Open blinds."
 * "Close blinds."
 * "Set temp to 75."

+## Clean up resources

+To clean up the resource you deployed in this quickstart, open resouse group you selected in step 9 and delete 6 resource which names start with the prefix you selected in step 10 above.

+1. From the Azure portal, select **Resource group** from the left menu.
+2. Enter the resource group name (selected in step 9) in the **Filter by name** field.
+3. Select the resource group from the list.
+4. Open the the resource group to view its resources.
+5. Select 6 resources with the name starting with prefix selected in step 10.
+6. Click **Delete** action in the top menu.
+7. Confirm delete operation.
+8. Press **Delete** to delete resources.

+**WARNING:** This will remove any custom keywords you created in Speech Studio and voice assistant will no longer function.

 ## Next Steps

 Now that you have created a voice assistant, you could try creating a [Vision project](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/create-nocode-vision.md).